-South Korean Study Shows No Evidence Recovered COVID Patients Can Infect Others
+South Korean Study Shows No Evidence Recovered COVID-19 Patients Can Infect Others

 The woman lives with four other people who were sick with COVID-19.
 "An interesting possibility that needs to be considered is that she passed the infection on to them.
 They became sick.
 She became well, then they passed the infection back to her," he says.

-Conway is trying to figure out whether she actually caught the disease three times, or whether she's had one continuous but highly variable infection.
+Conway is trying to figure out whether she actually caught the disease three times or whether she's had one continuous but highly variable infection.
 He is planning to test blood samples from her taken during the course of the disease to see what he can learn.

-The case is apparently rare – there are only a few reported in the scientific literature, including one from Italy and a report from China.
-So, most people who have recovered from COVID-19 shouldn't fret.
+The case is apparently rare.
+There are only a few reported in the scientific literature, including one from Italy and a report from China.
+So most people who have recovered from COVID-19 shouldn't fret.
 But unusual cases often shed light on the biology of a disease.

 One pressing question is whether COVID-19 will end up being more like coronaviruses that can cause colds.
-For that disease, immunity fades quickly, and reinfection can follow.
-Alternatively, it could be more like the measles, which usually causes a single bout of disease, followed by a lifetime of immunity.
+For that disease, immunity fades quickly and reinfection can follow.
+Alternatively, it could be more like the measles, which usually causes a single bout of disease followed by a lifetime of immunity.

 There may also be clues that apply to vaccine development, Conway suggests.
 "There may be different kinds of antibodies that provide different kinds of protection," he says.
 That could be valuable information for vaccine developers.